Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 The furnishings here are in poor condition and fall apart easily.

 There are three secret doors in this room.
-The secret door to area X28 has an arcane lock spell cast on it.
+The secret door to area X28 has an [[5.
+Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell cast on it.
 The password to suppress the spell is "[[4.
 World Almanac/NPCs/Exethanter.md\|Exethanter]]."

 #### Treasure